 Debt Service- Debt Service expenditures allow for the payment of bonded debt at the completion of construction for major improvement projects.
 The division will pay debt service on two major phases of storm water project construction until 2009.

 Transfer- Transfers to the General Fund will allow for additional funding for the Workers Comp Reserve Fund as well as continued funding of the curb repair program.
-In 2007, a substantial transfer was made to the Capital Improvement Reserve Fund.
-Revenue constraints will prevent this transfer from being repeated in 2008.

 Storm Water Utility Fund

 Storm Water Utility Account 505-3900-579